 Absolutely yes.
 In case you have run out of the Alphonso Mango pulp, feel free to use any fresh mango or frozen mango chunks to make your gratifying glass of Mango Lassi.
 Just make sure you pick a fruit that is sweet and pulpy.

-Vegan Mango Lassi can easily be made by substituting unsweetened dairy yogurt with soy yogurt.
-You can replace the dairy milk with soy milk or almond milk.
+Vegan Mango Lassi can easily be made by substituting unsweetened dairy yogurt with soy or almond yogurt.

 And if you enjoyed this recipe, don't forget to check out my personal favorite homemade drink recipes.